brugal/q3vm/README.md

 * Comments can be added in comments.dat

 The .dat files are opened from the current working directory.
 Comments in .dat files are specified with ';'.
+Values need to be specified as hex.

 ## Format of .dat files:

 ### *functions.dat* ###

+    ; addr name
     0x0000 vmMain
+      ; argX name
+      ;  or
+      ; local addr [size] name
       arg0 command
       local 0x14 commandTmp